 The AAT6 yielded an overall higher specificity as compared with the AAT10 at the expense of a slightly lower sensitivity for most perinatal outcomes; these differences were not significant at the .05 level.
 Relative risk ratios were similar for the AAT6 and AAT10 for both fetal distress and neonatal morbidity, with both AAT being a more effective predictor of neonatal morbidity than for fetal distress.
 Both tests yielded better sensitivity when compared with NST.

 Even though there was a nonsignificant trend toward higher sensitivities and lower specificities for the 10-minute AAT, this study showed that the differences in prediction of perinatal outcomes between the 6-minute and 10-minute AAT were minimal.
 In view of the added labor required for the 10-minute AAT in the absence of enhanced screening test validity, the 6-minute AAT is clinically preferred.
 This study has prompted new research questions for the continued development of the AAT as a low-technology fetal assessment technique with potential usefulness by midwives and their colleagues in a variety of settings worldwide.

-Paine, Lisa L.; Zanardi, Lynn R.; Johnson, Timothy R.B; Rorie, Jo-Anna L.; and Barger, Mary, "A Comparison of Two Time Intervals for the Auscultated Acceleration Test" (1999).
-Nursing and Health Science Faculty Publications.
-Paper 4.
+Paine, Lisa L.; Zanardi, Lynn R.; Johnson, Timothy R.B; Rorie, Jo-Anna L.; and Barger, Mary, "A Comparison of Two Time Intervals for the Auscultated Acceleration Test" (2001).
+School of Nursing and Health Science: Faculty Scholarship.
+4.